 |7DZ1_04||1×1¼ km||Shapefile (.zip)||Divided in 5×5 sheets (01-25)|

-In 2016 the tiling structure of the topographic map changed to a more regular grid, equal to the original index of the TMK for the TOP50raster (1:50 000) products.
+In 2016 the tiling structure of the topographic map changed to a systematic pattern of sheets, equal to the original index of the TMK for the TOP50raster (1:50 000) products.
 The only remaining drawback is irregularity of the naming of the sheets at 1:50 000 level and above.

 Note that numbering of the sheets of the TOP100NL and smaller scale maps (TOP250NL, TOP500NL and TOP1000NL) is different and not linked to the sheets of TOP50NL and larger scales.
 Furthermore, no ‘official’ TOP10NL sheet index exists, but it may be reconstructed from the higher scale levels.
 For the sheet indices listed below, TOP50NL was complemented with sheets of which the existence may be inferred from its neighbouring east (O) or west (W) complement.